 Drivers for the uptake of real-time data management

-The use of real-time data management isn’t new – demand-based seat pricing and flight data feeds are long-standing examples – but market developments mean it now has much wider relevance:
+The use of real-time data management isn’t new – demand-based seat pricing and flight data feeds are long-standing examples – but market developments mean it now has much wider relevance and aviation data systems are improving dramatically:

-There are three broad steps airlines should take to take advantage of the opportunities:
+There are three broad steps that airlines should follow to take advantage of the opportunities from treating airline customer data:

 - Source data in real-time